Financial planning tools and services to put you on the path to the future you want

 So, if Jim needs to draw $52,000 from savings from age 67 until age 80, he needs at least $676,000 in savings to get him to age 80.
 But, what about after 80?
 Both Jim and his wife have good genes!

-Right now, it would cost around $250,000 to guarantee Jim and his wife around $4,300 in monthly inflation-protected income ($52,000 annually) starting at age 80.
-And, this income is guaranteed to continue whether Jim and/or his wife live another two years or 20 years!
+Right now, it would cost less than $230,000 to guarantee Jim and his wife around $4,300 in monthly inflation-protected income ($52,000 annually) starting at age 80.
+And, this income is guaranteed to continue whether Jim and/or his wife live another two years or 20 years and it includes 5% inflation protection.

 This is a fairly simple example.
 However, it can be easy to generate a more personalized and highly detailed calculation.
 Use the NewRetirement Retirement Planner to figure out your retirement needs and, as part of your plan, model a deferred lifetime annuity to calculate your own projections.